arnlig/ncc/README.md

-Last update: April 18, 2021
+Last update: May 19, 2021

 ## ncc, the _new_ C compiler

-NCC is an ANSI/ISO-compliant optimizing C compiler that is intended to be the system compiler for a forthcoming lightweight POSIX system for embedded and desktop computing.
-Thus it is but a small piece of a much larger project.
+NCC is an ANSI/ISO-compliant optimizing C compiler.
+Calling it _new_ is a bit of a joke.
+It's descended from an older K&R C compiler I wrote some years ago to compile code from the 4.3BSD codebase (see [old-ncc](https://github.com/gnuless/old-ncc) if you're curious).

-The compiler is retargetable by design, but, at present, it produces binaries for Linux/x86_64.
-This is a matter of development convenience and not, as indicated above, its ultimate purpose.
-As the compiler ABI differs somewhat from the System V ABI used by Linux, it does not produce binaries that can be linked against Linux system libraries.
-It does, however, provide its own (still incomplete) standard ANSI/Posix C library.
+The compiler is retargetable, but it only produces binaries for Linux/x86_64.
+As the compiler ABI differs somewhat from the System V ABI used by Linux, its code cannot be linked against Linux system libraries.
+It does, however, provide its own (incomplete) standard ANSI/Posix C library.

 ### status

-The compiler is complete in the sense that it recognizes the entirety of the language (as outlined below) and produces reasonable object code.
-The standard library is substantial but still incomplete.
-The compiler is still in its infancy and is rather crude.
-Even so, it is relatively stable, compiles itself and its own libraries with no difficulty, and produces code that performs within 10-20% of GCC -O2 (at least, according to my own not-exactly-scientific tests).

-There are undoubtedly many lurking bugs.

-### history and acknowledgements

-This is actually a complete rewrite of an early compiler (also called NCC) which I wrote for a different purpose a couple of years ago; it was a K&R compiler for building old BSD sources.
-This is a different animal, the same in name only, though given their shared authorship, this NCC and its earlier namesake undoubtedly show many similarities.

-Shout out to Paul Sokolovsky [@pfalcon](https://github.com/pfalcon), who was briefly a colleague of mine on another project, who dropped me a line a few months ago to ask what ever happened to the previous incarnation of NCC.
-He (inadvertently) got the ball rolling on this one.

-### building/using

-There's a simple makefile.
-See the embedded instructions there for building.
+The compiler is complete and produces reasonable object code (within 10-20% of GCC -O2), though it is rather crude and there are likely many lurking bugs.
+And again, as mentioned above, the standard library is fairly substantial but incomplete.

+The code base is no longer under active development.

 ### supported C dialect

 The compiler is compliant with ANSI C89/ISO C90, except that

 * trigraphs are not recognized,
-* there is no support for wide characters/string literals, and
+* there is no support for wide characters/string literals.
-* there is no locale support in the library.

-these reflect the compiler's purpose, which is for writing system software, not applications (the ANSI committee really got these wrong, anyway).

 The compiler also supports a few extensions:
 * inline assembly w/ optimizer integration (see cc1/asm.h for details)